satakagi/sameConditionFlatFrame/README.md

 The cold pixel is not a pixel that is not working at all, it is a pixel with considerably low sensitivity.
 And, its sensitivity should decrease nonlinearly with decreasing light quantity.
 Then, he figured out a method to recognize and remove cool pixels, but I thought cool pixels as "effective pixels with extremely low sensitivity but effective pixels" and by improving the accuracy of the flat frame, I attempted to eliminate the dispersion of sensitivity.
 Because it's easier to post-process and the processing method can basically be handled the same as the flat frame.
 And it seems to be compatible with live stacking.

+## Same Condition Flat Frame
+Note: This method has little confirmation and is only a hypothesis.
+If you are interested, I am happy that you will validate the hypothesis.